The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

           that without a trademark registration.</li><li><strong>The right to use the ® symbol</strong> - Once your trademark is registered, you can use this symbol which puts others on notice of your rights.</li></ul>
-      - question: How do you register a trademark?
+      - question: How do you register a trademark in Australia?
         answer: >-
           <p>A trademark is registered with the relevant government authority in
           each country.
 In Australia this authority is IP